onpilot/100-days-of-code/log.md

 **Link to Video:** [Full React Course 2020 - Learn Fundamentals, Hooks, Context API, React Router, Custom Hooks](https://www.youtube.com/watch?v=4UZrsTqkcW4)

+### Day 16: December 23, 2021

+**Today's Progress**: Still reviewing useState hook on React.

+**Thoughts:** React local state can be used either in ES6 Class syntax by using 'this' keyword and binding, or in Stateless Functional Component by using destructuring assignment: 2D array ([state, setState]) assigned to React.useState invoking our data.

+### Day 17: December 24, 2021

+**Today's Progress**: Day 15 question answered.
+To use an event handler that requires arguments, I should use a higher-order function.

+**Thoughts:** So, I decide to restart my basic knowledge of React following "The Road to Learn React" book by Robin Wieruch.
+It is said that there are performance implications of using arrow function in event handlers, but it should be wise to focus on learning React first.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)